-- One-to-one – Face-to-face encounter with one interviewer, after the organization decides that you’ve got what it’s looking for.
+- One-to-one – Face-to-face encounter with one interviewer, after the organisation decides that you’ve got what it’s looking for.

-- Panel – Similar to one-to-one interviews, except two or more people – often from different parts of the organization – will be assessing you at the same time.
+- Panel – Similar to one-to-one interviews, except two or more people – often from different parts of the organisation – will be assessing you at the same time.

 - Group – Multiple candidates are interviewed together.
 They’re asked questions in turn, or discuss certain topics.

-- Assessment centers – These involve tasks including presentations, written tests, and group, role-play and in-tray exercises.
+- Assessment centres – These involve tasks including presentations, written tests, and group, role-play and in-tray exercises.